 Our earliest Whitehead ancestor that I can definitively claim to be our own is William Whytehead who is thought to have been born around 1747 into Georgian Era, Westwell, Kent, England.
 I have estimated his year of birth based on him being aged 65 when he died in 1812.
 Other than this I cannot give the exact date at this time.
 Similarly with Mary Bassenden’s date of birth, I am equally without evidence.

-He married Mary Bassenden in Westwell on the 28th November 1767.
+William married Mary Bassenden in Westwell on the 28th of November 1767.
 The marriage records are from the Mid Kent marriage index in West Ashford.
 The name is recorded as Whytehead.
 On another records Mary is inaccurately recorded as Baperden and Bissendon.

-Known children of the marriage and recorded in parish records are;
+Known children of the marriage recorded in Westwell parish records were:

-Around this same time, Sir Frederick Morton Eden wrote, in ‘The state of the poor; or, an history of the labouring classes in England, that the people of Westwell in 1795 were living on a diet consisting mainly of milk, bread, potatoes, tea and cheese.
-Very little meat if any was eaten, little beer and no butter.
+Around this same time, Sir Frederick Morton Eden wrote regarding the people of Westwell in Kent in ‘The state of the poor; or an history of the labouring classes in England’.
+That the people of Westwell in 1795 were living on a diet consisting mainly of milk, bread, potatoes, tea, and cheese.
+Very little meat if any was eaten, with little beer and no butter.

-On the 20th September 1812 William’s death was recorded in Westwell Kent with him recorded as a Whitehead.
-He was buried on the 20th September 1812 and is buried in Westwell, Kent.
+On the 20th of September 1812 William Whitehead’s death was recorded in Westwell he was buried on the 20th of September 1812.
 He was aged 65.